tlswg/snip/draft-ietf-tls-snip.md

 an authenticated connection.
 A server can advertise the presence of an endpoint that supports HTTP/3 using an HTTP/2 or HTTP/1.1 connection.

-A client can choose to ignore incompatible protocols when attempting to use an alternative service.
+A client MAY choose to ignore incompatible protocols when attempting to use an alternative service.